 First Year: Clinical Timeline Fall Winter Spring/Summer Clinical Hours Discuss with practicum instructor how to log hours as well as expected number to accrue this semester.
 The first half of this semester will be spent observing other therapists and then students gradually build a caseload.
-Projected number of hours completed: 35 (25 of which are observations required for beginning practicum) Most students are seeing clients for 5-10 hours per week.
+Projected number of hours completed: 35 (25 of which are observations required for beginning practicum) Most students are seeing clients for 10 hours per week.
+It may be appropriate for students to request additional cases on their case load when they are meeting with clients less than every week.
 Review with advisory chair your progress.
-Projected number of hours completed this semester is 100 for a cumulative total of 135.
-Most students are seeing clients for about 10 hours per week.
+Projected number of hours completed this semester is 115 for a cumulative total of 150.
+Most students are seeing clients for about 7-9 hours per week.
 Because Spring/Summer has a lighter academic load, many students see more clients during this time.
 Review with advisory chair your progress.
-Projected number of hours completed for the two terms is 125 for a cumulative total of 260.
+Projected number of hours completed for the two terms is 100 for a cumulative total of 250.
 Tasks Work on Program of Study and be ready to submit it after the break (no later than the end of January) Log of clinical hours will be due at the end of the semester Register for classes for Winter (consult with advisory chair).
 Check with MFT secretary for practicum assignments from this point on for each term and semester Submit Program of Study by the end of January Submit modifications to the Program of Study by the end of April.
 Log of clinical hours will be due at the end of the semester Register for classes for spring & summer (consult with advisory chair) Review progress-to-date with advisory chair Log of clinical hours will be due at the end of the semester Register for classes for Fall (consult with advisory chair) Review progress to date with advisory chair Check with advisory chair about time line for thesis proposal.